Triglyceride Test (cont.)

 How can I lower my triglyceride levels?

 Returning triglyceride levels to normal may decrease the risk of heart attack, stroke, and peripheral artery disease.
 Controlling high triglycerides and high cholesterol is a lifelong challenge.
 A healthy lifestyle includes eating well, exercising routinely, smoking cessation, and weight loss.
 This may be all that is needed, but some people additionally require medications to lower triglyceride levels in the blood.
-Your health care practitioner will help make decisions with you to decide what treatment combination is most appropriate.
+Your health-care professional will help make decisions with you to decide what treatment combination is most appropriate.

 Next: Changes in diet